 Examination procedure

 The candidate opens the examination with a short 5-minute presentation on a topic of their choice from the examination literature.
+No notes or powerpoint permitted.
 This is followed by an expert discussion based on the content of the main examination literature.

 Prepared short presentation (max.
-5 min) on a topic from the textbook “Introduction to Clinical Psychology: Bridging Science and Practice - with follow-up questions (max.
+5 min) on a topic from The Oxford Handbook of Clinical Psychology (2014) David H. Barlow (ed.) (accessible online via UZH library) - with follow-up questions (max.
 5 min) For example: what are the basic features of psychotherapy?
 What is evidence-based practice?
 How is technology used in clinical psychotherapy?

 Questions from the examiner on 1 or 2 areas from the overall field of clinical psychology (including psychopathology) based on the required readings (10-15 min)